even4void/aliquote/content/post/multiple-comparisons-and-p-value-adjustment.md

 ## Using multtest

 Here, we take a different approach to the correction for Type I error rate inflation.
-As explained in Dudoit, S. and van der Laansup(7)/sup (Section 2.8), we only consider the control of Type I error under the true parameter values (or the true generating distribution, in the case of simulated data).
+As explained in Dudoit, S. and van der Laan (Section 2.8),<sup>(7)</sup> we only consider the control of Type I error under the true parameter values (or the true generating distribution, in the case of simulated data).
 Furthermore, this is not a strong control over the error rate (ER) as the proposed methodology doesn't control the supremum of the Type I ER over parameter values satisfying all 2supM/sup possible subsets of null hypotheses.

 The functions `mt.rawp2adjp()` and `mt.plot()` are by far the most useful routines for computing and displaying adjusted p-values.
 Let's look at the example given in `?mt.rawp2adjp`.